forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

        --config path/to/deploy-forseti.yaml
       ```

-If you change the Compute Engine instance's startup script, such as changing
-the properties in the `deploy-forseti.yaml` "Compute Engine" section or the
+If you change the properties in the `deploy-forseti.yaml` "Compute Engine"
-startup script in `forseti-instance.py`, you may need to reset the instance.
+section or the startup script in `forseti-instance.py`, you need to reset
-To reset the instance and make sure changes take effect, run the following
+the instance for changes to take effect:
-command:

   ```bash
   $ gcloud compute instances reset COMPUTE_ENGINE_INSTANCE_NAME